KostasValeckas/PyLongslit/_sources/AB.rst.txt

     :width: 100%
     :align: center

-Zooming on the the negative and positive object signal, you can see that they are not overlapping:
+Zooming on the negative and positive object signal, you can see that they are not overlapping:

 .. image:: pictures/good_AB_slice.png